HarshithaGnanavel/Todo-mobile-app/README.md

-Bet ✨ here’s a **clean, short README** version you can drop in your repo without overwhelming walls of text:

----

 # 📌 ToDo App

-A simple mobile app to organize tasks and boost productivity.
+A simple mobile app to organize tasks.

 ---